 Modelled on St Peter’s Basilica in Rome in a library designed like the Pantheon for a temple dedicated to learning and literature.
-Regular detailed tours of Central Library take place, often finishing with a close look at the Library’s treasures such as first editions of Isaac Newton’s Philosophiæ Naturalis Principia Mathematica.
+We run regular detailed tours of the library, often finishing with a close look at the Library’s treasures such as first editions of Isaac Newton’s Philosophiæ Naturalis Principia Mathematica.

-Europe’s oldest library and the oldest library in the English-speaking works is also the oldest non-religious building in Manchester.
+Europe’s oldest library and the oldest library in the English-speaking world is also the oldest non-religious building in Manchester.
 Here Karl Marx and Friedrich Engels devised many of their ideas about how society should be reorganised at a table that still survives in the reading room near a bookcase that was once part of a bed slept in by Bonnie Prince Charlie.
 Regular tours take place as a two-parter with Manchester Cathedral.

 • Address: Chetham’s Library, Long Millgate.
 Victoria Metrolink stop.

 Liverpool Road, the world’s first railway station

 The Liverpool-Manchester railway line opened in September 1830 as the world’s first passenger route.
 The Liverpool terminus has long been demolished but the Manchester station survives as part of the sprawling Museum of Science and Industry.
 Tours take place as part of our railways special or on the Castlefield Explorer.

 • Address: Museum of Science & Industry, Liverpool Road.
 Deansgate-Castlefield Metrolink stop.